To use Mobile Banking, you’ll need:

 There are a few common errors that may cause your check to be rejected:

 After you receive confirmation that your check has been accepted for processing, mark on the check "Electronically Presented", "Void", or otherwise render it incapable of further transmission, deposit, or presentment.
-The paper check will be null & void once it has been processed and the funds are in your account.
+The paper check will be void once it has been processed to your account.

 Sign into Online Banking and do the following:

-No, you’ll receive an email to the address you set up in Online Banking notifying you when a new statement is available for you to view/download within secure Online Banking.
+No, you’ll receive an email g notifying you when a new statement is available for you to view/download within secure Online Banking.

 Send an email using the mailbox function in Online Banking, or send us a letter stating you would like to cancel the service.
 Your statement preference will be updated so that you will receive paper statements beginning with your next statement cycle.
 A paper statement fee may apply as stated in the current service fee brochure.

 A stop payment fee will apply.
 The check number, date, amount, and payee must be exact for this order to be effective.
-Because of the large volume of checks we process, First Federal does not visually inspect each item.
-We use a computer system.
-Because of that, every one of the check item descriptions noted above must be exact or our system will not be able to identify the check.
+Due of the large volume of checks we process, First Federal does not visually inspect each item.
+We use a computer system to read the checks.
+Each one of the check item descriptions noted above must be exact or our system will not be able to identify the check.

 Each payment made through Online or Mobile Banking will be processed either by check or by electronic funds transfer.
 You’ll see the first delivery date and the estimated delivery date for every bill you pay before you send it.
 We recommend scheduling your payments at least 7 business days before the actual due date, not the late date.